ismrmrd/mrd/docs/mrd_image.md

 (ImageTypes)=
 ### Image Types
-The `image_type` field of the ImageHeader is an enum describing the image type with the following values:
+The `imageType` field of the ImageHeader is an enum describing the image type with the following values:
 | Value        | Name       |
 | --           | --         |
 | 1            | magnitude  |